Artist: Gawirrin Gumana | Title: Baraltja Monuk | Year: 2008 | Medium: natural pigments on bark | Dimensions: 175 x 65 cm

 PROVENANCE

-Buku-Larrngay Mulka, Yirrkala NT, Cat No. 3377L
+Buku Larrngay Mulka, Yirrkala, NT, Cat No. 3377L

 ARTWORK STORY

-Gawarrin was the most senior active artist of the entire Yirritja moiety of north east Arnhem Land when he painted this work, with the great Wakuthi no longer producing his works of the sacred Madarrpa art as he had passed in 2005.
+The artist of this work is the son of the late Birr'kitji, leader of the Madarrpa clan.
+He was the most senior active artist of the entire Yirritja moiety of north east Arnhem Land when he painted this work, following the death of his brother Wakuthi in 2005.

-Water from the Gangan River flows into the Baraltja from Gulutji at Gangan.
-Baraltja is also affected by contamination of saltwater from tidal surge.
-This water from the expanse of Blue Mud Bay is represented her by the long elliptical shapes that are 'calmed' as it surges inland with the tide to the floodplains, home of Mundukal.
+Baraltja is plains country behind the shores of Blue Mud Bay.
+Water from the Gangan River flows into the Baraltja.
+This is represented by the long elliptical shapes that are 'calmed' as it surges inland with the tide to the floodplains, home of Mundukal, the Lightning Snake.
 From the onset of the wet season, the freshwaters run onto these same floodplains.
-The Serpent tastes the new season's water with its forked tongue and stands on its tail to spit lightning into the skies, back towards where these sacred waters come from.
+The serpent tastes the new season's water with its forked tongue and stands on its tail to spit lightning into the skies, back towards where these sacred waters come from.
 This action is a metaphor for explaining connections to land and sea country with associate clan groups.
-Water from country, through country to another, mixing, Mundukul heralds the beginning of the impending 'Wet' - communicating with anvil shaped clouds and storm fronts with lightning, in this painting's case back to Gangan and the other way back to sea and to other Yirritja moiety groups towards Numbalwar (who have their own lightning snakes who are also communicating this way with Mundukul).

 PROVENANCE

-Buku-Larrngay Mulka, Yirrkala NT, Cat No. 3377L
+Buku Larrngay Mulka, Yirrkala, NT, Cat No. 3377L

 ARTWORK STORY

-Gawarrin was the most senior active artist of the entire Yirritja moiety of north east Arnhem Land when he painted this work, with the great Wakuthi no longer producing his works of the sacred Madarrpa art as he had passed in 2005.
+The artist of this work is the son of the late Birr'kitji, leader of the Madarrpa clan.
+He was the most senior active artist of the entire Yirritja moiety of north east Arnhem Land when he painted this work, following the death of his brother Wakuthi in 2005.

-Water from the Gangan River flows into the Baraltja from Gulutji at Gangan.
-Baraltja is also affected by contamination of saltwater from tidal surge.
-This water from the expanse of Blue Mud Bay is represented her by the long elliptical shapes that are 'calmed' as it surges inland with the tide to the floodplains, home of Mundukal.
+Baraltja is plains country behind the shores of Blue Mud Bay.
+Water from the Gangan River flows into the Baraltja.
+This is represented by the long elliptical shapes that are 'calmed' as it surges inland with the tide to the floodplains, home of Mundukal, the Lightning Snake.
 From the onset of the wet season, the freshwaters run onto these same floodplains.
-The Serpent tastes the new season's water with its forked tongue and stands on its tail to spit lightning into the skies, back towards where these sacred waters come from.
+The serpent tastes the new season's water with its forked tongue and stands on its tail to spit lightning into the skies, back towards where these sacred waters come from.
 This action is a metaphor for explaining connections to land and sea country with associate clan groups.
-Water from country, through country to another, mixing, Mundukul heralds the beginning of the impending 'Wet' - communicating with anvil shaped clouds and storm fronts with lightning, in this painting's case back to Gangan and the other way back to sea and to other Yirritja moiety groups towards Numbalwar (who have their own lightning snakes who are also communicating this way with Mundukul).